 Do not carry large amounts of cash or wear jewellery.

 Petty crime increases during annual celebrations such as the Carnival in February and the Creole Music Festival in October.

 Traffic drives on the left.
 Roadside assistance is not widely available.
 Roads are narrow and steep with few guardrails.
 A lack of traffic signs, lane markings and warnings poses hazards.
 Roads outside the capital are unlit.
 Night driving should be undertaken with care.
 Road maps are essential.
 Car rentals are available.
 Purchase sufficient car insurance.

 It is the sole prerogative of each country or region to determine who is allowed to enter.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
 The following information on entry and exit requirements has been obtained from the Consulate General of the Commonwealth of Dominica.
 However, these requirements are subject to change at any time.
-It is your responsibility to check with the Consulate General of the Commonwealth of Dominica, 800 Second Avenue, Suite 400H, New York, NY 10017, tel.: 212-599-8478, fax: 212-661-0979, email: email@example.com for up-to-date information.
+It is your responsibility to check with the Consulate General of the Commonwealth of Dominica, 800 Second Avenue, Suite 400H, New York, NY 10017, tel.: 212-599-8478, fax: 212-661-0979, email: firstname.lastname@example.org for up-to-date information.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 Canadians must present a passport to visit Dominica, which must be valid for at least six months beyond the date of expected departure from that country.
 Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.